-This post is sponsored by mormon.org and the #PrinceOfPeace Easter Campaign. All ideas and opinions are my own-

 Easter is just around the corner so I have been trying to get some Easter projects finished up and posted.
 In one way I feel like it seems crazy to think that it is almost Easter, but on the other hand it seems kind of weird that it is still a few weeks away because it is a little later in the year this year.
 These Personalized Easter Pails are super quick and easy to put together so even with Easter coming soon you still have time to make them.
 All you need are some plastic buckets, vinyl, and a cutting machine to cut the vinyl.

 Wednesday, March 22, 2017

--This post is sponsored by Cricut, all opinions and ideas are my own.
-This post contains affiliate links-
+-This post is sponsored by Cricut, all ideas and opinions are my own-

 There are so many different things that you can do with the Cricut.
 The first thing that comes to mind is cutting, whether it be vinyl, iron-on, cardstock, or something else.
 It is a cutting machine so that is obviously the main thing that it does, but did you know it can do a lot more than just cut?
 It can also write, and score.
 You can even do one of those things at the at the same time as you cut, without ever stopping the machine.
 There are also other features like print and cut.
 If you haven't tried some of these features you may wonder how they work.
 Today I want to show the write and cut feature and how you can use it to make some little tags.
 It is a really easy project that has a lot of practical uses and once you learn how to do it you can use it to make lots of different projects.
 The tags come in handy for gifts.
 I have also use them to label crocheted hats with the sizes.
 Also, I will have a video showing how to do this soon, I was working on one but had some issues so as soon as I get it ready I will add the link here.